OE4T/tegra-boot-tools/README.md

   reboots.

 # Builds
-This package uses GNU Autotools to build.
-If you have cloned the repository, you should use `autoreconf -i` to generate the configure script and other files needed to configure and build.
+This package uses CMake 3.8 or later to build.

 ## Dependencies
 This package depends on systemd, libz, and